 If I’m ever in Salamanca again, I’ll definitely have to check to see if he’s still working as a guard dog or he’s been given the sack.
 I think he’s be more suited to the role of lazy family pet.

-Over the last 3 years we have met so many adorable dogs, it’s so hard to pick a favourite.
-We have snuggled some pampered pooches housesitting in the USA, UK, and Italy.
+Over the last 3 years we have met so many adorable dogs, it’s so hard to pick a favorite.
+We have snuggled some pampered pooches house sitting in the USA, UK, and Italy.